 Hi Dahlit.
 It's good to be back.

-So, the needs are constantly changing, so as technology advances further, you have a variety of applications, a variety of devices, all sorts of things that are being added to these networks.
+So, the needs are constantly changing, so as technology advances further, you have a variety of applications, a variety of devices, and all sorts of things that are being added to these networks.
 So, things like high-definition cameras or

 use modern communication technology to help them carry out their missions better.
 Is there anything else?